 - You only opened the email: delete it, report it, and do not reply.

-- You clicked the button but no file ran: close the page, delete any downloaded MSI, and avoid returning to the site.
+- You clicked the button but no file ran: close the page, delete any downloaded ZIP or MSI, and avoid returning to the site.

-- You downloaded the MSI but did not run it: remove it from Downloads, empty the Recycle Bin, and scan the file only through a trusted scanner if you need confirmation.
+- You downloaded or extracted the ZIP but did not run the installer: remove the archive and extracted files from Downloads, empty the Recycle Bin, and scan the file only through a trusted scanner if you need confirmation.

 - You ran the MSI: disconnect from Wi-Fi or Ethernet, remove the unexpected ScreenConnect client, scan the system, and rotate passwords from a different trusted device.